CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    ![](./media/Extension-6.png)

-   > Please note that installation process takes 4-5 minutes to complete.
+   > Please note that the installation process takes 4-5 minutes to complete.

 # Exercise 2: Build a sample C# WinUI 3 App

-1. Go to **Start** button in the VM, search for **Visual Studio 2022** there and select **Visual Studio 2022 Current** to open it.
+1. Go to the **Start** button in the VM, search for **Visual Studio 2022** there and select **Visual Studio 2022 Current** to open it.

    ![](./media/App1.png)

-1. On the Sign in to Visual Studio click on **Sign in** and complete the Sign in process by using the below credentials.
+1. On the Sign in to Visual Studio click on **Sign in** and complete the Sign-in process by using the below credentials.

    ![](./media/App.png)